Stormy9/Stormy9.github.io/CS460/references/html/index.md

 * <a href="https://www.w3schools.com/html/html_form_attributes.asp" target="_blank">W3Schools - scroll to 'The Pattern Attribute'</a>
     * Also important: <a href="https://www.w3schools.com/html/html_form_input_types.asp" target="_blank">W3Schools - Form Input Types</a>

-* <a href="https://webdesign.tutsplus.com/tutorials/html5-form-validation-with-the-pattern-attribute--cms-25145" target="_blank">This page at Envato Web Design Tutorials</a> explains more about patterns.
+* <a href="https://webdesign.tutsplus.com/tutorials/html5-form-validation-with-the-pattern-attribute--cms-25145" target="_blank">This page at Envato Web Design Tutorials</a> explains more about patterns; specifically, how to do them for `html5` input validation.
     * It does help to refresh oneself on `regular expressions`!

 <br>